 “You wouldn’t worry so much about what others think of you if you realized how seldom they do.” – Eleanor Roosevelt

 You can’t make everyone happy.
 People will criticize and complain no matter what you do.
-So you might as well do whatever the fuck you want to do.
+So you might as well do whatever you want to do.

 “Do what you feel in your heart to be right for you’ll be criticized anyway.” – Eleanor Roosevelt